 Cancer impacts your life in many ways besides just your health.
 You may need help with finances, translation and interpretation, and day-to-day support during your cancer journey.
-Below are some of the programs and services that may be able to help, including:
+Below are some of the programs and services that may be able to help:

 You may need to take time off work when you are ill.
-It is important to find out what types of benefits you may have.
+It is important to find out what types of benefits you can apply for to replace lost income when you are off work.
 Applying and being approved for benefits can take time so we encourage you to review this right away.
 Check with your employer to determine if you have sickness or disability benefits and ask them how you can apply for these benefits.

 You may be eligible to apply for financial support through one of these government programs that support illness and disability.